Mastodon

 • Microsoft Azure

-Local QEMU is what we’re after https://cloud.debian.org/images/cloud/trixie/latest/debian-13-nocloud-amd64.qcow2 https://cloud.debian.org/images/cloud/trixie/latest/debian-13-nocloud-amd64.raw
+Local QEMU is what we’re after, we have 2 different files we can use https://cloud.debian.org/images/cloud/trixie/latest/debian-13-nocloud-amd64.qcow2 https://cloud.debian.org/images/cloud/trixie/latest/debian-13-nocloud-amd64.raw

 Homework for ZFS using zvols